ualibraries/VR-Transcript-Coding-AI/README.md

 * `codebook.json`: A 41-category hierarchical taxonomy
 * `preprocessing_utils.py`:High-performance utility script for structural noise reduction and API configuration.
 * `tiered_audit.py`: A tiered conflict-detection script that prioritizes **Tier 1 (Total Mismatches)** and **Tier 2 (AI Intent Expansion)** for expert review.
 Also includes **Tier 3 (Intent Contraction)** and **Tier 4 (Perfect Match)**
+* `edge_case.py`: Identifies and pulls out remaining mismatched transcripts for final human review (decision and code determination) using Chain of Thought (CoT) information from Gemini 3 Flash for detailed logic analysis

 ## 🚀 Key Discovery: The Preprocessing Paradox
 * **The Preprocessing Paradox**: Lemmatization was found to degrade model performance by removing the syntactic nuance required to distinguish between formats (e.g., "Print" as a format vs. "Printing" as a tech issue).
 * **Exhaustivity**: The AI consistently identifies secondary intents (e.g., directional help requested after a technical issue) that human coders frequently overlook due to fatigue.